 Base yourself: City centre

 Average hotel price per room/per night: AUD $110

 Best breakfasts & coffee: The Pot ‘n’ Kettle Coffee House, Sista Sparrow Espresso Bar

-Top spots for a beverage: Thirsty Crow Brewing Company, Charles Sturt University Boutique Wines cellar door, The Birdhouse
+Top spots for a beverage: Thirsty Crow Brewing Company, The Birdhouse, The Loft

 Must-dos: Wagga Wagga Art Gallery, Willans Hill Miniature Railway ride (first and third Sundays of the month), Wiradjuri Track riverside walk